nativescript-vue/nativescript-vue.org/content/docs/en/getting-started/4-upgrade-guide.md

                 });
 ```

-**Step 7: Align `package.json`**
+## Step 7: Align `package.json`

 Copy the relevant values from your old app's root `package.json` file into the new app's root `package.json` file.

-This will most likely entail copying the `Dependencies:` block, but you might also need to realign the new app's app version and description at the top of `package.json`.
+You will likely need to copy the `Dependencies:` block and, in some cases, realign the new app's app version and description at the top of `package.json`.

-**Step 8: Clean and run**
+## Step 8: Clean and run

-At this point, it's a good idea to clean the new app's folders (if you have run it prior) and reinstall any dependencies.
+Run the following command to clean the new app's folders and reinstall any dependencies.

 ```shell
 $ cd <project-name>